 Whether it’s following a perfect ski day, or during a day of rest, no one can resist the charm of a Vermont ski village.
-Each mountain resort and town has its own irresistible charm, and plenty of non-ski specific activities to keep anyone and everyone entertained.
+Each mountain resort and town has its own irresistible appeal, and plenty of non-ski specific activities to keep anyone and everyone entertained.
 Interested in exploring other snow related activities?
 Don’t miss moonlight snow-shoe tours, horse-drawn sleigh rides, ice skating, snowmobiling, or even ziplining through a twinkling winter forest.
 Looking for something warmer?
 How about an indoor waterpark adventure, world class shopping, concert going, or relaxing fireside at a cozy slopeside condo?
-After all of this activity, always be sure to book yourself a session at a soothing spa to melt the work of the day away!
+After all of this activity, visitors should be sure to book a session at a soothing spa to melt the work of the day away!

 Mount Snow Resort

 A variety of lodging options are located right near the base of the mountain including the slopeside Grand Summit Resort Hotel, the affordable Snow Lake Lodge, and hundreds of condo units.
 Plus, the Mount Snow Valley is home to numerous inns and lodges.
 Off the slopes, families can enjoy an all-thrills-no-skills adventure at Mount Snow’s tubing park or take a guided snowmobile tour starting right from the base area with Snowmobile Vermont.
 Naturespa, located in the Grand Summit, offers a full menu of spa treatments in addition to guided snowshoe tours.

 Stratton Mountain Resort